next-theme/theme-next-docs/source/docs/getting-started/index.md

 | Ukrainian                   | Український           | `uk`    |
 | Vietnamese                  | Tiếng Việt            | `vi`    |

+If you would like to customize the default translation, you do not need to modify the translation files in the `languages` directory.
+You can override all translations using [Data files](/docs/theme-settings/custom-files#Override-Default-Translations).

 {% note primary %}
-If you want to add or improve language for NexT theme, you can do it easily with [crowdin](https://i18n.theme-next.org) service.
+The files in the `language` directory are automatically generated, you do not need to modify them directly.
+Please submit translations via [Crowdin](https://crowdin.com/project/hexo-theme-next) if you would like to add or improve translation for NexT theme.
 {% endnote %}

 #### Configuring Menu Items